 What I Learned From Last Year’s Post — and What I Did About It:

 I learned a few things from my post last year:

-- August is my most productive reading month
+- February was my most productive reading month

 In combination with my Discussion Post about Book Formats I Read in a Month, I started to do the following:

 - Focused on reading more books I already own by

 - Reducing holds at the library for non-audiobooks